cerebralideas/Cerebral-Coding-Guide/css-guide.md

 					 --><aside>Third</aside>
 					</body>

-			b.
-Don't leave whitespace: This is good for small, simple elements that need seamless backgrounds.
+			2. Don't leave whitespace: This is good for small, simple elements that need seamless backgrounds.
 Repeating small elements that don't have any internal HTML elements work well with this method.
 Again, make sure to comment why you are doing this.

 					<ul class="nav">
 						<!-- Leave all inline -->
 						<li>Design</li><li>Development</li><li>Launch</li><li>Support</li>
 					</ul>

-			c.
-Misc Method: This works well if you have internal HTML elements within the `inline-block` element, like an anchor tag.
+			3. Misc Method: This works well if you have internal HTML elements within the `inline-block` element, like an anchor tag.
 Like the above, leave a note for others.

 					<ul>
 						<!-- Don't add space or line-break between li's -->